corsairmarks/nonbinary_leaders/mod/README.md

 # Changes

 Stellaris supports 3 gender states in code (`male`, `female`, `indeterminable`), which correspond to the pronouns he, she, and they.
 Whether a species uses binary male/female genders or the indeterminable gender is determined by its species class (e.g. molluscoid or fungoid).
-This mod adds a chance for the binary-gendered species classes to have leaders adopt a new gender identity when they are spawned by the game (24% chance to consider changing their gender identity - 8% each to identify as indeterminable, female, or male).
+This mod adds a chance for binary-gendered species classes to have leaders adopt a new gender identity when they are spawned by the game (20% chance to change from their assigned gender identity - 10% for each of the other two genders).

-With this mod, leaders of a binary-gendered species who become indeterminable have a 50/50 chance of presenting as feminine or masculine, and leaders who become female/male (or do not change from their starting gender) have a 10% chance to present as the opposite normative gender in their portrait.
+With this mod, leaders of a binary-gendered species who become indeterminable have a 50/50 chance of presenting as feminine or masculine, and leaders who become female/male (or do not change from their starting gender identity) have a 10% chance to present as the opposite normative gender in their portrait.
 In order to implement this effect, it was necessary to redefine the portrait groups associated with each species.

 What this means to you is that most leader portrait mods will need a compatibility patch in order to properly respect the leader's gender presentation flag.
 Without a patch, males will always present as masculine, females will present as feminine, and indeterminables will present as the default for the species.
 Fun fact: some built-in species use the female portrait as default, but most use male.